The Great Mayan Reef

 A few large areas in the north of the reef system near Isla Contoy in the Mexican Caribbean are temporarily home to the largest fish on the planet, the Whale shark.
 The normally solitary whale sharks congregate in the hundreds there in numerous social groups to feed yearly during the Summer months.

-The whale sharks swim near the surface where large concentrations of food are found.
+Whale sharks swim near the surface where large concentrations of food are found.
 Often accompanied by schools of manta rays, whale sharks are filter feeders and feed mainly on plankton.
 Generally considered harmless to humans, whale sharks are gentle and younger specimens often play with swimmers and divers.
 Swimming with the biggest fish in the world is truly a breath taking experience.
 Come see it for yourself!